Shubnikov-de Haas Oscillations in 2D $\text{PtSe}_2$: A fermiological Charge Carrier Investigation: Results and Discussion

 Let $d\in \{xx,xy\}\equiv\{\text{longitudinal},\text{transversal}\}$ denote the measurement direction and $\widetilde{\rho_d}$ be the oscillatory part of $\rho_d$, such that $\rho_d = \rho_d^\text{(bg.)}+\widetilde{\rho_d}$, where $\rho_d^\text{(bg.)}$ is a smooth background.
 Then, $\widetilde{\rho_d}(H,T)$ follows from the \gls{lk} relation \cite{LK, Shoenberg}:

-where $A$ is an amplitude prefactor, $\phi$ the phase of the oscillations, $x$ the Dingle temperature, $M=\frac{m_c}{m_0}$ the relative electron cyclotron mass ($m_c$ is the electron cyclotron mass and $m_0$ the free electron rest mass) and $N = 2\pi^2 \frac{m_0 k_\text{B}}{e \hbar}$ a constant ($\hbar$ is the reduced Planck constant, $e$ the elementary charge and $k_\text{B}$ the Boltzmann constant).
-Finally, $\freq$ is the frequency of the oscillations (periodic in $\frac{1}{H}$), which is linked to $S_\text{F}$, the extremal cross-sectional area of the Fermi surface normal to $\boldsymbol{H}$, \textit{via} $\freq = \frac{\hbar}{2 \pi e} S_\text{F}$.
+where $A$ is an amplitude prefactor, $\phi$ the phase of the oscillations, $x$ the Dingle temperature ($x$ is not a physical temperature, but is related to defects and impurities in the sample), $M=\frac{m_c}{m_0}$ the relative electron cyclotron mass ($m_c$ is the electron cyclotron mass and $m_0$ the free electron rest mass) and $N = 2\pi^2 \frac{m_0 k_\text{B}}{e \hbar}$ a constant ($\hbar$ is the reduced Planck constant, $e$ the elementary charge and $k_\text{B}$ the Boltzmann constant).
+Finally, $\freq$ is the frequency of the oscillations (periodic in $\frac{1}{H}$), which is linked to $S_\text{F}$, \textit{i.e.} the extremal cross-sectional area of the Fermi surface normal to $\boldsymbol{H}$, \textit{via} $\freq = \frac{\hbar}{2 \pi e} S_\text{F}$.
 The adaptation of the \gls{lk} formula given in \refText \cite{Shoenberg} is described in Appendix B. The experimental value of $\widetilde{\rho_d}$ is obtained by subtracting a polynomial background from $\rho_d$. \eq \ref{eq_LK_rho_inMain} is augmented with a second-order polynomial,